ats2008/HltAnalyzer/README.md

 It would be best to create a new file in HLTAnalyserPy/python with the function or collection of functions and import that function into makePhaseIINtup.py

-##### Adding a New EG Variable
+#### Adding a New EG Variable

-To add a variable simply pass as dictionary with the keys being the name of the variable with the [[https://root.cern.ch/doc/master/classTTree.html#addcolumnoffundamentaltypes][root type]] appended (eg "et/F") and the values being a function or other callable object which takes an EgTrigSumObj as its sole arugment to EgHLTTree.add_eg_vars().
+To add a variable simply pass as dictionary with the keys being the name of the variable with the [root type](https://root.cern.ch/doc/master/classTTree.html#addcolumnoffundamentaltypes) appended (eg "et/F") and the values being a function or other callable object which takes an EgTrigSumObj as its sole arugment to EgHLTTree.add_eg_vars().
 This function can be called multiple times and will just add the variables, overriding existing variables of the same name

 If the function to produce the variable requires additional arguements beyond the egobj, you can use CoreTools.UnaryFunc.
 This you can pass in either a string as you would type in python, including nesting functions such as superCluster().energy().
 You can also pass in functools.partial object where you can specify the addtional arguements.

 You can see examples of this in the EgHLTTree class defination where it fills the default variables.
 Its important to remember here that member variables in python act like a function which takes the object as the first argument, a fact we exploit here.

 #### Updating the EG objects